avardhineni/DevOps-Projects/3.JavaLoginApp-CICD-Pipeline/README.md

 13. In case of any code change, only the CI Pipeline will run.
 CD Pipeline will not run.
 CD Pipeline can be also called as single click deployment.
 Once I get a callout to run the Dev CD Pipeline, development team will available to validate and if it is successfull, I will get a callout to run QA CD Pipeline after taking neccessary approvals.
 QA team will validate the deployment and the same is repeated till the application is deployed into the Production environment.

+14. This is one of the method to implement CI/CD Pipelines to deploy an application.
+There are many other methods, it all depends on the project, technology stack that we are selecting and many other factors.
+Our end goal should be to deploy an application that has High Availability, Scalability etc.

 Thank You
 ----------